romasan/node-rtmp-stream/README.md

 - [ ] use one countdown for active unauthorized users with one ip address
 - [ ] do not allow more than one (or percentage of the number online) user with one IP address
 - [ ] integration tests
+- [ ] fix zoom on click on non canvas and "pixel" elements

 # admin panel